zhaoou/notes/generic/javaGenerics.md

 ```
 static <T> void fill(List<? super T> L, T x) { ... }
 ```
-This means that L can be a List<Q> as long as Q is higher in the heirachy than T. T must be a subclass of Q.
+This means that L can be a List<Q> as long as Q is higher in the heirarchy than T. T must be a subclass of Q.